An all-in-one business management solution for all your business needs!

 Detailed Explanation

 The primary function of Statutory Benefits in the workplace is to ensure that employees receive essential benefits mandated by law.
-It helps organizations comply with legal requirements, support employee well-being, and attract and retain talent.
+It helps organizations comply with legal requirements, Statutory employee well-being, and attract and retain talent.

 Implementing Statutory Benefits follows these key steps: